-Palm Coast, FL – The Flagler County Chamber of Commerce understands why it’s necessary to encourage, identify and build a bench of future public leaders.
-That’s why the organization is hosting its second free candidate-training program, the Flagler Public Leadership Institute (FPLI), this coming May.
+Palm Coast, FL – The Flagler County Chamber of Commerce is looking for applicants for its second free candidate-training program, the Flagler Public Leadership Institute (FPLI), this coming May.
+The program is offered to encourage, identify and build a bench of future public leaders in Flagler County.

 The Chamber launched FPLI in 2015 with a graduating class of ten.
 Half of the graduates ran for public office in 2016 and two – Rick Belhumeur and Donald O’Brien -- were elected.
-The Chamber is seeking applicants for its second FPLI class, once again led by industry expert Mark Mills.
-Held at the Flagler Chamber, FPLI 2017 will be offered Friday, May 5, Saturday, May 6, Friday May 12 and Saturday, May 13.
+The Chamber's second FPLI class, once again led by industry expert Mark Mills, will be held at the Flagler Chamber on Friday, May 5, Saturday, May 6, Frida,y May 12 and Saturday, May 13.
 There will also be a kick-off reception the evening of Thursday, May 4 for participants and their significant others.

 Drawing on the expertise of elected officials and industry experts, FPLI helps prospective candidates navigate the challenging road to public service with greater confidence.
 FPLI’s second class will benefit from an expanded curriculum that doubles the amount of instructional time from two to four days.
-In addition to segments led by the program’s creator and facilitator, the class will learn how to run for office, file, fundraise, canvas, deal with the media and more while also gaining valuable insight from the following special guests:
+The class will learn how to run for office, file, fundraise, canvas, deal with the media and more, while also gaining valuable insight from special guests:

 • Marian Johnson, Senior Vice President of Political Strategy at the Florida Chamber